dh-atlas/white-book/Whitebook.md

 * The edition is open-access and open-source, promoting accessibility and transparency.
 * The use of XML/TEI encoding, the standard for digital editions, enhances interoperability and data reuse.
-* People mentioned in the edited text are linked to VIAF, leveraging semantic web technologies for improved contextualization.
+* People mentioned in the edited text are linked to VIAF, leveraging semantic web technologies for improved contextualisation.
 * Comprehensive documentation includes attribution, licensing information, and version history, ensuring clarity and proper credit.

 **Improvements**

 * Provide a clear indication of the edition project’s status and timeline.
 * Publish the edition’s schema as a downloadable document.
-* Release the pilot officially as a data dump on an external repository to enhance data versioning, citability, and ensure long-term preservation.
+* Release the pilot officially as a data dump on an external repository to enhance data versioning, and citability, and ensure long-term preservation.
 * Register the digital edition in a searchable resource such as OpenAIRE to increase its findability.
 * Polish the website’s copy for clarity.